 There are dozens of places to watch a concert in Seattle, but one of the newest concert venues is also one of Seattle’s oldest.
 I know that sounds strange, but let me explain.
 The Neptune Theatre is more than 90-years-old, but it was only recently transformed into the city’s newest multi-use arts venue.

-Located in the heart of the University District (at 1303 NE 45th St.), the Neptune Theatre is an awesome place to watch a concert.
+Located in the heart of the University District, the Neptune Theatre is an awesome place to watch a concert.
 Tove and I and have seen several shows there, including the Cold War Kids, Shovels & Rope, and Dr. Dog.

 The Neptune Theatre was a single-screen cinema until January 2011.
 That’s when the property was snatched up by the Seattle Theatre Group, a non-profit organization that also runs Paramount Theatre and Moore Theatre.
 As explained on the Neptune Theatre website, STG’s “mission is to present diverse performing arts while preserving this historic cultural icon.”